 \textbf{Tasks 5 \& 6.} These tasks were about finding specific images.
 All the participants of our study were successful in finding the correct images using both the \baseline{} and \name{}.

-\textbf{Task 7.} For this task, participants were asked to find labeling errors from misclassified images.
+\textbf{Task 7.} The participants were asked to find labeling errors from misclassified images.
 Unlike Tasks 5 and 6, multiple correct answers exist.
 We assessed the images selected by our participants and divided them into three categories: \textit{reasonable, somewhat reasonable, not reasonable}.
-Based on our assessment of 20 images found among 20 participants, with \baseline{}, 12 are reasonable and 3 are somewhat reasonable; with \name{}, 15 are reasonable and 3 are somewhat reasonable.
-This indicates that \name{} is likely more helpful in finding potential anomalies in image datasets as a user is required to review many images for a task like this.
-The images in \name{} are divided into clusters with distinguishable boundaries, which makes it more convenient to systematically survey a large group of images than with \baseline{}.
+Based on our assessment of 20 images found by 20 participants, with \baseline{}, 12 are reasonable and 3 are somewhat reasonable; with \name{}, 15 are reasonable and 3 are somewhat reasonable.
+This indicates that \name{} is likely more helpful in finding potential anomalies in image datasets.
+The images in \name{} are divided into clusters with distinguishable boundaries, which makes it more convenient to systematically inspect a large number of images than with \baseline{}.